-WHEREAS, we, the members of the First Unitarian Church of Honolulu, pledge our firm belief in these Principles, our belief that our Church itself must effectively and responsibly represent these Principles in our community, and our intention to act whenever a denial of these Principles appears and whenever an opportunity for their strengthening is present (see the Charter of Principles in Social Justice of the First Unitarian Church of Honolulu); and
+WHEREAS, we, the members of the First Unitarian Church of Honolulu, pledge our firm belief in these Principles, our belief that our Church itself must effectively and responsibly represent these Principles in our community, and our intention to act whenever a denial of these Principles appears and whenever an opportunity for their strengthening is present (see the Principles; and

 WHEREAS, our boldly growing Social Justice Ministry is leading us into social justice partnerships with increasing frequency, including covenanted partnerships, for which we have no policy guidelines to ensure that all such partnerships are consistent with our Principles and Charter of Principles; and

 WHEREAS, the Council requests to work with the Board and Minister to help the Congregation establish such policy guidelines as critical for the unified and effective Social Justice Ministry of our Church; and

 WHEREAS, the Congregation is currently exploring right relations and a Covenant of Right Relations with the help of our Mission Ministry Team (MMT); therefore,